tolgee/tolgee-js/packages/react/README.md

 ## Usage

-To translate texts using Tolgge react integration, you can use `T` component or `useTranslate` hook.
+To translate texts using Tolgee React integration, you can use `T` component or `useTranslate` hook.

 ### T component
 ```typescript jsx